harperm/ADL_Natrual_Disaster/README.md

 - Use data augmentation to artificially create new training data, allowing the model to see new training data while training
 - Use callbacks to help fine tone the model
 - Train our model and obtain > 75% accuracy

+## Selection of Data
+Data consits of 900 images for each class (Cyclone, Earthquake, Food, Wildfire)